Using Roadie Coach as a MIDI controller (via BLE)

 To use Roadie Coach as a MIDI controller, you must connect it to your device via BLE (Bluetooth Low Energy).
 Please note the following important points to ensure a smooth setup:

-• Currently, the Coach BLE MIDI feature is only available on Mac, iOS and Android devices that support Bluetooth Low Energy (BLE)
+• Currently, the Coach BLE MIDI feature is only available on Mac, iOS, Windows and Android devices that support Bluetooth Low Energy (BLE)

 • Coach can only connect to one Bluetooth device at a time, so before connecting Coach to your device of choice, please make sure that Coach is not connected to the Roadie Coach iOS or Android app